Business Recovery Options: Administration vs Liquidation

 How Do These Processes Protect Creditors?

-Administration typically involves a company voluntary arrangement, overseen by a licensed insolvency practitioner, aiming to stabilize the business and form a new company.
+Administration typically involves a company voluntary arrangement, overseen by a licensed insolvency practitioner, aiming to stabilise the business and form a new company.
 This process can protect creditors by restructuring debts and allowing the business to continue operations.

 In contrast, the liquidation process, including members' voluntary liquidation, focuses on closing the company and distributing its assets to creditors.